kikiisong/SecurityWebApp/README.md

 # Security Web Application
 ## Application Background
-Public safety has always been a concern for citizens, especially who live in bad neighborhoods.
+Public safety has always been a concern for citizens, especially for those who live in bad neighborhoods.
-We aim to provide users an precise way to view, report, and analyze security incidents.
-Our clients would mainly be Baltimore citizens, especially JHU students and faculty.
+We aim to provide users a precise way to view, report and be notified of security incidents.
+Our intended audience would mainly be Baltimore citizens, especially JHU students and faculty.
 ## Final Expected Functions
-A security alert web app where users can view, score, and report incidents in near neighborhoods.
-The app will also have social functions for users to discuss incidents and watch lives.
+A security alert web app where users can view, score and report incidents in near neighborhoods.
+The app will also have social functions which allows users to discuss incidents and provide support to each other.
+## Iteration 2
+1. Documentation:
+    - retrospective: retrospective/it1_retrospective.md
+    - srs: docs/srs/srs.md
+    - UML: docs/design/10-05 Iteration-1-UML.png (We plan to focus on database-server-frontend connections first so there is no change to the class diagram for now)
+    - Project Board updated
 ## Iteration 1 (due 10/05 11PM)
-1. Documentation: We finished software spesification (SRS) document, unified modeling language (UML) design, and project planning on 09/28.
+1. Documentation: We finished the software spesification (SRS) document, unified modeling language (UML) design, and project planning on 09/28.
 We then refined them before 10/05.
 2. User Story: In this iteration, we finished one user story that as a user, he/she can view a map interface on a html page so that he/she would know better about neighborhoods.
 3. System Architecture:
     - We set up branching strategies for the project.